Calculate your cholesterol ratio instantly. Get Total/HDL and LDL/HDL ratios, cardiovascular risk level, and AHA-based ranges | Calculator4U

 Note: For those with heart disease or diabetes, LDL targets may be lower (<70 mg/dL).
 Consult your physician for personalized goals.

-❌ Focusing only on total cholesterol: A total cholesterol of 220 with HDL of 70 (ratio 3.1) is healthier than total of 180 with HDL of 35 (ratio 5.1).
+❌ Focusing only on total cholesterol: A total cholesterol of 220 with HDL of 70 (ratio 3.1) is healthier than a total of 180 with HDL of 35 (ratio 5.1).
 The ratio tells the real story.

 ❌ Ignoring HDL levels: Many people focus solely on lowering LDL while neglecting to raise HDL.
 Increasing HDL through exercise and diet is equally important for improving your ratio.